 In a proper PDF file, both 'normal' and PDF/A, text is stored as text in the file.
 Hence, text can be highlighted with your mouse-one word and even one letter at a time-for instance to copy it.
 This highlight test is a simple and effective quality check for your file.
 If the text cannot be highlighted, it has been stored as a bitmap (rasterised image) in the file.
-Such a file is not a proper PDF and will not be accepted, for example, by Turnitin.
+Such a file is not a proper PDF and will not be accepted, for example, by Turnitin or Aalto's document archiving system.
 So, always check the quality of the pdf file you create.